How to take Flat Frames for Astrophotography

 Exposure Time of a Flat Frame

 There is no set exposure time for a flat frame, although if you are using a DSLR, you may experience some familiar results using the white t-shirt method.
-For example, when shooting flats at ISO 800, the peak of the data hits the right side of the histogram at a lightning fast 1/4000 shutter speed.
+For example, when shooting flats at ISO 800, the peak of the data hits the right side of the histogram at a lightning-fast 1/4000 shutter speed.

 If the data clips the right side of the histogram, that’s a dead giveaway that your light source is too bright.
 The solution here is to dim your light source by adding another layer of t-shirt or to point somewhere less intense.
+(Example of this below)

-Here is a great example of a how a well-exposed flat frame can completely remove the dust particles in your image from Al’s Astrophotography Blog.
+Here is a great example of how a well-exposed flat frame can completely remove the dust particles in your image from Al’s Astrophotography Blog.

 How many flat frames do I need to take?